 Wind and Weather Protection

-- Downdrafts that push smoke back into your home
+- Downdrafts that shove smoke back into the house

 - Wind-resistant chimney caps with side baffles ($400-$700)

-- Reinforced masonry pointing in prevailing wind zones
+- Reinforced pointing on the side that takes the prevailing wind

 Rural Property Challenges

-- No municipal water supply for fire suppression
+- No municipal water on hand if a fire breaks out

 - Fire extinguishers rated for Class A and C fires

-- Working smoke and carbon monoxide detectors on every level
+- Working smoke and carbon monoxide detectors on every floor

 Frequently Asked Questions